NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

    The signed difference between aligned stereo DEMs and LOLA RDR before (top) and after (bottom) refinement of distortion.
 (Blue = -20 meters, red = 20 meters.)
-It can be seen that the warping of the DEM due to distortion is much reduced.
+It can be seen that the warping of the DEMs due to distortion is much reduced.

 Bundle adjustment using ISIS